joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-03-27-march-madness-foul.md

 ### What should we do?

-If the first, second, and third best foul shooting percentages on the team are $p_1,$ $p_2,$ and $p_3,$ then they should go first, second, and third and the expected number of points is
+If the first, second, and third best foul shooting percentages on the team are $p_1,$ $p_2,$ and $p_3,$ then those players should go first, second, and third and the expected number of points will be

 $$\langle S\rangle_\text{optimal} = p_1 + p_1p_2 + p_1p_2p_3. $$